 We’re very lucky to have access to some incredible open source software and tools.
-The open source ecosystems powered by organisations such as CoreOS enable us to build a platform at very large scale, quickly, safe in the knowledge that these are tried and tested projects with many experienced contributors.
+The open source ecosystems powered by organisations such as CoreOS enable us to build a platform at a very large scale, quickly, safe in the knowledge that these are tried and tested projects with many experienced contributors.

 In this post, we want to go into a little detail about some of the projects we love, and some of the changes we’ve contributed to those projects.

 Our Head of Infrastructure, Michał Witkowski, spoke at CoreOS Fest about how Improbable uses open source, and announced the release of Flagz, an annotation-based flags library for Java, Scala and Go.
 You can find out more about our open source projects, Flagz and Polyglot, here.

 CoreOS is a lightweight Linux distribution, designed to make large, distributed deployments easier to scale and manage.
 It fully embraces containers, supporting Docker as a container runtime, as well as the CoreOS project’s own rkt.

 At Improbable, we use CoreOS at scale within our platform, and have contributed back to the project through bug reports.
 As well as an operating system, CoreOS is an ecosystem of related components, including Fleet and etcd.

 etcd is a distributed key-value store, allowing easy storage and access of data throughout a cluster of machines.
 We use etcd at large scale, with more than a dozen clusters, and have contributed to the integration of Prometheus-based monitoring within etcd.